HIV and Specific Populations

 • The increased risk of drug interactions in an older person taking HIV medicines and medicines for another condition.

-• Age-related changes that can affect an older person’s ability to think or remember, which can make it harder to stick to an HIV treatment regimen.
+• Age-related changes that can affect an older person’s ability to think or remember (cognitive impairment), which can make it harder to stick to an HIV treatment regimen.